siemens/fluffi/srv/fluffi/data/dashsync/README.md

 Author(s): Thomas Riedmaier, Michael Kraus
 -->

-§§Simple python server that is used to synchronize the 2 displays of the dashboard.
+Simple python server that is used to synchronize the 2 displays of the dashboard.
 Runs on dashsync.fluffi in own docker container.